-The Chilean Defense Industry - Competitive Landscape and Strategic Insights to 2018: Market Profile
+The Brazilian Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market Pr...

 "Efficiency in health care leads to lower costs and better results for patients," said June Shrewsbury, vice president of technical services within Lockheed Martin's Global Training and Logistics business unit.
 "Our technical expertise will support the Air Force Medical Service in its strategy and delivery of essential health care to military personnel."

 Lockheed Martin's expertise in health services includes its recent award to stand up a new research replacement laboratory for the U.S. Army Institute of Infectious Diseases at Fort Detrick, Md., and the outfitting and transition activities for the recently completed San Antonio Military Medical Center.